To Hell With You

 Aesha lay on the altar with her hands unbound.
 Her dark hair pooled on grey stone.
 What God had commanded, she was willing to give.

 Adrian was not willing to give it.
 Instead, he dropped the knife and wept.
+Only then did his daughter’s face show fear.

 “Aesha, go now.
 Run!”

 “You fool,” Michael spoke in a voice that could trigger landslides.
 “You think you can outrun God?”
-He drew his sword, and the sound of it was like a violin screaming.
+He drew his own sword, and the sound of it was like a violin screaming.

 Michael attacked.
 He rained blows upon the mortal before him.
 “You think you can abort God’s parable without consequences?”